 The most important thing is for you to feel comfortable and happy with yourself and your photos.

 Texture - Textured clothing is an easy way to add visual interest and soul into your photos.
-Fabrics such as cable knit, wool, herringbone, lace, faux fur, tweed and chambray are all great at adding some jazz, spice and life into your images.
+Fabrics such as cable knit, wool, herringbone, lace, faux fur, tweed and chambray are all great at adding some spice and life into your images.